StellarRach/Counter-Strike-Augmented-Edition/CSAE Game Mode List.md

 # _CSAE_ Game Mode List

-The following table shows all the game modes _CSAE_ currently have in the latest public build.
+The following table shows all the game modes _CSAE_ currently features in the latest public build.

 | Game Mode | Number |
 | --------- | ---- |